outerbounds/terraform-aws-metaflow/aws/terraform/modules/metaflow/README.md

 - an API to record and query past executions (`metadata-service`)
 - orchestrated processing (`step-functions`)

-Depends on a VPC that has been previously set up.
-The output of the project `infra` is an example configuration of a VPC that can be passed to this module.
+Depends on an Amazon VPC that has been previously set up.
+The output of the project `infra` is an example configuration of an Amazon VPC that can be passed to this module.

-## ECR
+## Amazon ECR

-Sets up an AWS ECR to hold the Docker image we wish to use with Metaflow.
+Sets up an Amazon Elastic Container Registry (ECR) to hold the Docker image we wish to use with Metaflow.